fennel-ai/client/docs/pages/getting-started/installation.md

    Also inform Fennel support a) whether you want the endpoints to be public or private and b) the email domain(s) that should be allowed to access Fennel web console.
-4. In response, you’d be given a cloud formation template, a cluster id and a subdomain.
-Run the cloud formation template from the account chosen in step 1 with the following inputs: a) VPC: VPC ID, publicSubnets, privateSubnets, cidr b) cluster ID c) subdomain.
+4. In response, you’d be given a cloud formation template and a cluster ID.
+Run the cloud formation template from the account chosen in step 1 with the following inputs: a) VPC: VPC ID, publicSubnets, privateSubnets, cidr b) cluster ID
 5. This template provisions the outpost EC2 instance(s) inside the VPC, a security group, couple of IAM roles, a role permission boundary and some other machinery.